oschweitzer/learning-resources/angular_lesson.md

 If you apply CSS style to an HTML element (`<p>` tag for example), you will see that only the corresponding HTML elements of your component will have that CSS style applied.
 Well, this is not how it is handled normally in a web browser, so Angular is doing something here.

 Angular is doing what the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) is doing in some web browsers, it will encapsulate your views.
-To do that, Angular is not using the shadow DOM but it will add a unique identifier to your HTML elements (see image below).
+To do that, Angular is not using the shadow DOM, but it will add a unique identifier to your HTML elements (see image below).
 It basically emulates a DOM.

 ![Angular view encapsulation](https://codecraft.tv/courses/angular/components/templates-styles-view-encapsulation/images/encapsulation-emulated-html.png)